Kitura/Kitura/.github/CONTRIBUTING.md

 # Contributing to Kitura

-This document contains information and guidelines about making contributions.
-For help, contact us on [Slack](http://swift-at-ibm-slack.mybluemix.net/).

-We love contributions to the Kitura project, but request you follow the guidelines below.
+We love contributions to the Kitura project and request you follow the guidelines below.
+If you have any questions, or need any help, contact us on [Slack](http://swift-at-ibm-slack.mybluemix.net/).

  - [Getting Started](#getting-started)
  - [Pull Requests](#pull-requests)